trychlos/pwix-iziam-oidc/README.md

 ## What is it ?

 A Meteor package which embeds our UI initializations.

+This package:

-THIS PACKAGE IS NOT THOUGHT TO BE PUBLISHED.
+- IS NOT THOUGHT TO BE PUBLISHED
+- is expected to be added to an application (not required by a package), bringing with it most common dependencies.

 It materializes our design decisions about user interface: